msu-csc232-fa20/lab03/README.md

 ## Due Date

-Your Teams submission is due by 11:59 PM, Friday, September 11, 2020.
+Your Teams submission is due by 11:59 PM, Saturday, September 12, 2020.

 ## Grading Rubric